BilllyMacc/ics211-fall2014/src/morea/arrays/module.md

 morea_sort_order: 2
 ---

-This module is an introduction to arrays, including creation, initialization, and exception handling.
+An introduction to arrays, including creation, initialization, and exception handling.